massimocannas/Quantitative-Methods-for-Business/group_1/README.md

 _**Dataset Description (data.R)**_
 The dataset is generated via simulation and contains one observation per activity (exam or seminar).

 **Main Variables**

-1. Activity: activity identifier
+1. activity: activity identifier
-2. Type: Exam or Seminar
+2. type: Exam or Seminar
-3. CFU: number of credits
+3. cfu: number of credits
-4. Semester: semester in which the activity is offered
+4. semester: semester in which the activity is offered
-5. Grade: grade conditional on passing (exams only)
+5. grade: grade conditional on passing (exams only)
 6. p_pass: probability of passing
 7. lecture_hours: scheduled lecture hours
 8. study_hours: individual study hours